The Client Interviewing Competition is a competition for law

 according to clearly described criteria which take into account interpersonal

 skills as well as their ability to handle a legal problem.
 42 law schools entered the 2019 competition.

 In preparation for the competition, we ran three National Training Day events hosted by

 the University of Law (Moorgate), University of Central Lancashire and Oxford Brookes University on 26 January 2019 where over 150

 briefed and took part in practice interviews with feedback from

 coaches and ex winners of the competition.

-students from 37 law schools then competed in the 3 regional competitions held at the University of West of England, University of Law (Moorgate) and Sheffield Hallam University with top 10 law schools taking part in the finals hosted by the University of Greenwich.
-You can see a list of all our previous winners.
+students from 39 law schools then competed in the 3 regional competitions held at Keele University, University of Kent and University of Exeter with the top 10 law schools taking part in the finals hosted by the University of West of England.
+You can download a list of all our previous winners.